Live Data

 Understand the Market Before You Move

-Make informed real estate decisions with key metrics sourced from the Federal Reserve Economic Data (FRED) — mortgage rates, median home prices, housing starts, and more, updated every 12 hours.
+Make informed real estate decisions with live data from the Federal Reserve (FRED), US Treasury, and the Bureau of Labor Statistics — mortgage rates, median home prices, Treasury yields, housing inflation, and more, cached every 12 hours from free open APIs.

 Financial Calculators